Birth Injury Claims

 Midwives, doctors, nurses and other medical professionals owe a duty of care to their patients.
 If a member of the medical staff fail to meet their duty of care before, during or after childbirth and it results in an injury to the mother or baby, a medical negligence claim may be possible.

-Our solicitors have vast experience in helping the victims of birth related injuries make successful compensation claims.
-We provide a 100% No Win No Fee service and promise to fight your corner to secure the highest possible compensation on your behalf.
+Solicitors have vast experience in helping the victims of birth related injuries make successful compensation claims.
+They provide a 100% No Win No Fee service and promise to fight your corner to secure the highest possible compensation on your behalf.

-To find out if you have a valid birth injury claim, contact us today to arrange a free, no-obligation consultation.
-After discussing what has happened and how it has affected you or your child, we will be able to confirm if you may have a valid case.
-We will also answer any questions you may have and explain how the claims process works and what we have to offer.
+To find out if you have a valid birth injury claim, call 0800 678 1410 today to arrange a free, no-obligation consultation.
+After discussing what has happened and how it has affected you or your child, your solicitor will be able to confirm if you may have a valid case.
+They will also answer any questions you may have and explain how the claims process works and what they have to offer.

 |No Win No Fee Service||Free Case Assessment|